MaskoFortwana/CyberArk-WebConnect/DLL_EXTRACTION_SOLUTION.md

 ### Business Impact

-These issues prevent ChromeConnect from running in secure enterprise environments, particularly:
+These issues prevent WebConnect from running in secure enterprise environments, particularly:

 - **CyberArk PSM Environments**: Where applications run in isolated, restricted containers
 - **Corporate Workstations**: With strict AppLocker policies